KacperFila/TravelCompanion/README.md

-# About Travel Companion!
+# About Travel Companion! ⛰️

 Travel Companion is an .NET web application focused on creating, managing and documenting trips with your friends.
-It allows you to create travel plans which could be edited by your friends which makes managing travels easier.
+It allows you to create travel plans which could be edited by your friends which makes managing travels easier!

 ## Features:
 1. Accounts
 2. Plans (could modify, accept or reject suggestions)
-3. Travels (not finished yet)
+3. Travels (could browse, set already visited points, rate)
-4. Invitations
+4. Invitations (users could be invited to participate in a plan)
-5. Postcards (not finished)
+5. Postcards from travel points
+6. Sharing travel costs with specific users
+7. Simple real-time notifications using SignalR
+8. Sending emails using MailKit
+9. Simple background jobs using Hangfire

+## Technology used:
+- ASP .NET Core
+- PostgreSQL
+- Docker
+- Entity Framework
+- Hangfire
+- SignalR

+## How to run?
+1. Create an empty folder and type: git clone https://github.com/KacperFila/TravelCompanion.git
+2. Move into directory by typing: cd TravelCompanion
+3. Run docker container by typing: docker-compose up -d
+4. Move into src/Bootstrapper/TravelCompanion.Bootstrapper
+5. Start project by typing: dotnet run

+## Documentation
+Swagger documentation is available under localhost:5000/docs.
+Hangfire dashboard is available under localhost:5000/hangfire.

-## Planed features:
+## Planned features:
-1. Possibility to share cost among participants (you can choose who would you like to share certain cost with)
-2. Ability to create Postcards with photos for specified posts
-3. Notifications

-What else?
-🤷 hard to say

-Its a first try of challenging modular monoliths.

-## Will the app provide frontend?

-Hopefully

-### tbc
+- Stripe integration